senresearch/MatrixLM.jl/docs/src/index.md

 ## Questions

-If you have questions about contributing or using `matrixLM` package, please communicate author form github.
+If you have questions about contributing or using `MatrixLM` package, please communicate author form github.

----
+## Citing `MatrixLM`

+If you use `MatrixLM` in a scientific publication, please consider citing following paper: